Tuesday, 28 August 2012

 TRAVEL Chippendale’s career was largely centered in London, and there are no records of extensive travel.

-DEATH Thomas Chippendale died on November 16, 1779, of tuberculosis.
+DEATH Thomas Chippendale died on November 16, 1779, of tuberculosis aged 61.
 He was buried at St Martin-in-the-Fields, and the cemetery was later built upon by the National Gallery.
+His death marked the end of a significant chapter in 18th-century design history.

 APPEARANCES IN MEDIA Chippendale’s legacy lives on in various media, including Walt Disney’s animated chipmunks, Chip 'n' Dale, who were named after him.
 His name has also become synonymous with high-quality furniture in popular culture.